|Type of medicine||Antipsychotic|

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about aripiprazole, and a full list of possible side-effects from taking it.
+The leaflet will give you more information about the specific brand of olanzapine you have been given, and a full list of possible side-effects from taking it.

-- Take aripiprazole exactly as your doctor has told you.
+- Take olanzapine exactly as your doctor has told you.
 It is taken once each day.
-Your dose will also be on the label of your pack to remind you.
-You can take aripiprazole before or after your meals.
+Your dose will also be on the label of the pack.
+You can take olanzapine before or after your meals.

-- Try to take aripiprazole at the same time each day as this will help you to remember to take it.
-If you forget to take a dose, take it as soon as you remember.
-If you do not remember until the following day, skip the missed dose.
+- Try to take olanzapine at the same time each day, as this will help you to remember to take it.
+If you do forget to take a dose, take it as soon as you remember (unless it is nearly time for your next dose, in which case leave out the missed dose).
 Do not take two doses together to make up for a forgotten dose.

-- If you have been given Abilify® orodispersible tablets, these are tablets which dissolve in your mouth.
+- If you have been given Zalasta® orodispersible tablets or Zyprexa® Velotabs, these are tablets which dissolve in your mouth.
 Do not try pushing the tablet through the blister of the packaging as it may crumble; instead, peel open the packaging, remove the tablet from the blister and place it on your tongue to dissolve.
-Or, if you prefer, you can dissolve the tablet in a glass of water and then drink it straightaway.
+Or if you prefer, you can dissolve the tablet in a glass of water and then drink it straightaway.

 Getting the most from your treatment

-- If you drink alcohol, ask your doctor for advice about drinking while you are on aripiprazole.
+- If you drink alcohol, ask your doctor for advice about drinking while you are on olanzapine.
 Alcohol will increase the chance that you experience side-effects and may not be recommended for you.

-- If you buy or take any 'over-the-counter' medicines, check with a pharmacist that they are safe to take with aripiprazole.
+- If you buy or take any 'over-the-counter' medicines, check with a pharmacist that they are safe to take with olanzapine.